 - Teacher of Confirmation classes, Cathedral of St. Paul

 AWARDS AND RECOGNITION

-- Listed as a “Top Attorney” in Birmingham Magazine
+- Recognized as a “Top Attorney” in Birmingham Magazine in 2017

 - Recognized in 2015 and 2016 as a “Rising Star Lawyer” by the Birmingham Business Journal